 The log displays the actual availability (as a percentage), the reliability (in minutes), and maintainability (in minutes) for each configuration item.
 Each item in the list encompasses a period of one month. this range is set for the configuration item availability log through the Analytic Metric > Availability tab > Settings >Availability > CI Availability > Data Source.
 For information about the options on this tab see Service Availability Metrics: Data Source Tab.
 The Analytic Metric > Availability tab > Settings >Availability > CI Availability > Object Mapping tab lists information that is exported and the list of the fields in the business object to which the information can be mapped.

 Customizing Availability Management

 You can edit business objects to create a new field to track the availability of any vital business function (such as email or database servers) and add the field to a specific service.
 Link the field to a configuration item map to assess and calculate the upstream and downstream impacts of any associated failures.
 See Working with the CI Map for more information.

-Using the Service Manager API you can also integrate Service Manager data with third party software (such as financial systems).
+Using the Neurons for ITSM API you can also integrate Neurons for ITSM data with third party software (such as financial systems).
 This enables receiving unavailability data and allows you to calculate the cost of the service downtime to the organization when monitoring devices and other assets (configuration items).